-Affiliated persons can fall into one of four categories for the purposes of the Income Tax Act (Canada) (ITA):
+Affiliated persons can fall into one of four categories for the purposes of the Income Tax Act (Canada):

-- Trusts where you or your spouse are a majority beneficiary such as your RRSP, RRIF and TFSA.
-This also applies to an RESP where you or your spouse is a subscriber.
+- trusts where you or your spouse are a majority beneficiary, such as your registered retirement savings plan (RRSP), registered retirement income fund (RRIF), and tax-free savings account (TFSA).
+This also applies to a registered education savings plan (RESP) where you or your spouse is a subscriber.

-Selling only a portion of an investment, as opposed to the entire position may still lead to a superficial loss.
-When this occurs, part of the capital loss may be available to offset capital gains in the current tax year, previous three years or carried forward indefinitely.
+Selling only a portion of an investment, as opposed to the entire position, may still lead to a superficial loss.
+When this occurs, part of the capital loss may be available to offset capital gains in the current tax year or previous three years, or carried forward indefinitely.
 The other portion of the loss would be superficial and added to the ACB of the remaining shares.
-The amount of the superficial loss is determined by the following formula:
+The amount of the superficial loss is determined by:

 Partial Disposition Formula

-S is the number of items disposed at that time,
+S is the number of items disposed of at that time

-B is the number of items left at the end of period, and
+B is the number of items left at the end of the period

 There are a few ways to successfully realize capital losses and avoid the superficial loss rules.
 All strategies below assume the sale of an investment.

-- Assuming it’s not a partial disposition, wait at least 31 days from that settlement date before repurchasing the same investment or an identical property.
+- Assuming it’s not a partial disposition, wait at least 31 days from the settlement date before repurchasing the same investment or an identical property.

 - If selling a mutual fund trust, consider purchasing the same fund structured as a mutual fund corporation (or vice versa).
-These would not be considered identical properties because the legal structure of each (trust vs. corporation) is different, providing different rights to each investor.
+These wouldn’t be considered identical properties because the legal structure of each (trust vs corporation) is different, providing different rights to each investor.

-- If selling a mutual fund or ETF, consider repurchasing another that invests in the same asset class (i.e. Canadian equity) but has a different investment mandate (i.e. growth vs. dividend income).
+- If selling a mutual fund or ETF, consider repurchasing another that invests in the same asset class (e.g., Canadian equity) but has a different investment mandate (e.g., growth vs dividend income).
 Doing so can maintain exposure to a desired asset class or sector without waiting for the superficial loss period to elapse.

 - Consider gifting investments with unrealized losses to an adult child, parent, or sibling.
-These losses would not be deemed superficial because the recipients are not affiliated persons.
+These losses wouldn’t be deemed superficial because the recipients aren’t affiliated persons.

 As with most rules, there are exceptions that apply.
-For superficial losses these include the following situations:
+For superficial losses, exceptions include these situations:

-- Becoming a non-resident of Canada which results in the deemed disposition of assets.
+- If you become a non-resident of Canada, this can result in the deemed disposition of assets.

 - The property is deemed sold as the result of a change of use.

-- There is a deemed disposition because of the death of the investment’s owner.
+- There’s a deemed disposition because of the death of the investment’s owner.

 - You sell the investment but become income tax exempt within 30 calendar days of the disposition.

 The discussion on superficial losses reaches its peak near the close of each calendar year as investors sell investments with losses in the hopes of using them to reduce capital gains realized earlier in the year.
-Remember that investment objectives and long-term goals trump short-term tax considerations and not the other way around.
-Superficial losses can happen year-round and knowing the rules can ensure that crystallized losses can be used for their intended purpose: tax savings.
+Remember that investment objectives and long-term goals trump short-term tax considerations, and not the other way around.
+Superficial losses can happen year round, and knowing the rules can help make sure that crystallized losses can be used for their intended purpose: tax savings.

 1 The term spouse includes a common-law partner as defined by the Income Tax Act (Canada).
-2 In-kind contributions to an RESP are an exception to this rule and capital losses on such transfers are not automatically denied.
-However, they will be considered a superficial loss if still owned 30 days after transfer.
+2 In-kind contributions to an RESP are an exception to this rule, and capital losses on such transfers are not automatically denied.
+However, they’ll be considered a superficial loss if still owned 30 days after transfer.